-Special categories of points (Five Shu points, Xi Cleft, etc.) and go over the functions of the points in the Lung, Large Intestine, Stomach, Spleen, Heart, Small Intestine, and Urinary Bladder channels.
+AC201 Acupuncture Physiology 1 3 units / 30 hrs • Special categories of points (Five Shu points, Xi Cleft, etc.) and go over the f the points in the Lung, Large Intestine, Stomach, Spleen, Heart, Small Intes Urinary Bladder channels.
+AC202 Acupuncture Physiology 2 3 units / 30 hrs • Channels such as the Kidney, Pericardium, Gallbladder, and Liver are covere Eight Extra Meridians, Extra Points, and 15 Luo channels. d, as well as the